PandasThumb/pandasthumb.github.io/_posts/2024/2024-08-03-happy-280th-birthday-lamarck.md

 The explanation that I have heard of why that perticular street was named after him is that it was being built about the time that Darwin was becoming famous, and the French found a then-almost-forgotten French biologist to commemmorate, to compete with Darwin.
-I don't know whether this is an accurate explanation.
+So they named a street for him in an area where new streets were being built and named.
+I don't know whether this is really an accurate explanation.

 The Rue de Lamarck is famous in Paris today as it gives its name to a major Metro stop, Lamarck-Coulaincourt.
 Above you will see the very dramatic entrance to that Metro station, photographed from the Rue de Lamarck.
 The entrance is between two stairways.

+Happy 280th, Jean-Baptiste!